Funding Resources for Housing

 Local Housing Trust Fund (LHTF) Program | California Department of Housing and Community Development

 $53 Million in 2023 cycle. available funding for local, regional, and tribal housing trust funds.
 Applications are due once per year in May.
 Funds predevelopment, acquisition and other costs associated with development or rehabilitation of affordable rental housing projects, including emergency shelters, permanent supportive housing, transitional housing, affordable homeownership programs or units within a homeownership project; construction, repair, and reconstruction or rehabilitation of accessory dwelling units (ADUs) or junior accessory dwelling units (JADUs).
+The application for this NOFA is due September 17, 2024.

 4. Integrated Climate Adaptation and Resiliency Program (ICARP)